4.8out of 3,000+ reviews

 Hazards abound for any structure, and a tiny house is no different.
 The coverage you need will depend upon how you built and use your home.
 Here are the essential components for full-coverage tiny house insurance:

-Personal Property: Covers your personal belongings like electronics and jewelry.
+Personal Property Coverage: Covers your personal belongings like electronics and jewelry.

-Personal Liability: This covers you if someone hurts themselves in your tiny home.
+Personal Liability Coverage: This covers you if someone hurts themselves in your tiny home.
 You can purchase additional liability insurance with an umbrella policy if you can’t get enough coverage with your home policy.